sOrzada/VOP_Compression/PostProc/Readme.txt

 Gras V, Boulant N, Luong M, Morel L, Le Touz N, Adam JP, Joly JC.
 A mathematical analysis of clustering-free local SAR compression algorithms for MRI safety in parallel transmission.
 IEEE Trans Med Imaging 2023;PP.

-RunPostproc.m is an example on how to call the Post Processing Algorithm.
+RunPostprocMulti.m is an example on how to call the Post Processing Algorithm.

 VOP_overestimation_postprocessing_hybrid.m is the actual post processing algorithm.